Steven Febey

 After the 2002 season, Febey went to Bali with his teammates and was caught up in the bombings which devastated the island.
 Standing beside former Demons player Steven Armstrong and David Robbins, Febey was about to enter the Sari Club when the car bomb exploded.
 He escaped with just minor injuries.

-He was the only Demon to play in both of Melbourne's 1988 and 2000 losing grand finals.
+He was the only Demon to play in both the 1988 and 2000 losing grand final teams.